zhenyuan0502/multi-agent-custom-automation-engine-solution-accelerator/documentation/DeploymentGuide.md

 4. **Deploy the Bicep template:**

-   - You can use the Bicep extension for VSCode (Right-click the `.bicep` file, then select "Show deployment plane") or use the Azure CLI:
+   - You can use the Bicep extension for VSCode (Right-click the `.bicep` file, then select "Show  deployment plan") or use the Azure CLI:
      ```bash
      az deployment group create -g <resource-group-name> -f deploy/macae-dev.bicep --query 'properties.outputs'
      ```